 Fly on Airline Partners

 Alaska Airlines Mileage Plan miles can also be earned from flying on partner airlines, including those partners who are a member of the OneWorld Alliance.
-There are 23 partners that you can earn Alaska miles on, including popular carriers like Qatar Airways, Singapore Airlines, and Japan Airlines.
+There are 23 airline partners with whom you can earn Alaska miles, including popular carriers like Qatar Airways, Singapore Airlines, and Japan Airlines.

 You can learn about the earning rates for each specific partner by visiting this page and clicking on the partner you want to learn more about.